 Flight, Maintenance, and ROTC students and Athletes, among others, may have additional reporting responsibilities.

 Embry-Riddle prohibits any form of discrimination based on race, color, national origin, sex, gender identity, gender expression, sexual orientation, disability, veteran status, predisposing genetic characteristic, age, religion, pregnancy status, or any other characteristic protected by University policy or state, local, or federal law.
 Discrimination is defined as any intentional activity by individual(s), club(s), or organization(s) that could result in harassment; emotional or physical abuse or harm; embarrassment; or ridicule.
-Any individual or group found responsible for a violation will be subject to disciplinary action based on the appropriate and applicable Title IX or Honor Code policy.
+Please refer to the Harassment Honor Code as well.
+Any individual or group found responsible for a violation will be subject to disciplinary action based on the appropriate and applicable Title IX, Honor Code, or other university policy.
 Learn more about Title IX Compliance.

-An individual may be charged with disorderly conduct for any behavior that can be deemed excessively loud, lewd, indecent, obscene, disruptive, disrespectful, and/or disturbing the peace.
+An individual may be charged with disorderly conduct for any behavior, including unprofessional language, that can be deemed excessively loud, lewd, indecent, obscene, disruptive, disrespectful, and/or disturbing the peace.
 Inciting others to be disruptive and/or inappropriate conduct at Embry-Riddle-sponsored or supervised events is also considered disorderly conduct and may result in immediate removal of any participant or guest at the discretion of the event organizer and/or Campus Safety & Security.